Arch Oboler: Early radio career

 Oboler entered radio because he believed it had great unrealized potential for telling stories with ideas.
 He thought that the medium was being wasted on soap operas.
-In 1933, he wrote a spec script called Futuristics, which satirized the world of the present in light of the future.
+In 1933, he wrote a speculative script called Futuristics, which satirized the world of the present in light of the future.
 NBC bought Oboler's script and broadcast it as part of a dedicatory program to NBC's new futuristic headquarters in New York City, Radio City.
 The broadcast was a success, but it set the stage for Oboler's future run-ins with broadcasters.
 In the play, one of Oboler's characters lampoons the slogan of American Tobacco.
 At that time in broadcasting history, making fun of commercials was still taboo.

 From 1933 to 1936, Oboler wrote potboilers for programs such as Grand Hotel and Welch's Presents Irene Rich.
 Things changed in 1936, when radio's leading impresario Rudy Vallée used a short radio playlet of Oboler's titled Rich Kid.
-The success of Rich Kid landed Oboler a lucrative 52-week stint writing plays for Don Ameche for The Chase and Sanborn Hour.
+The success of Rich Kid landed Oboler a lucrative, 52-week stint writing plays for Don Ameche for The Chase and Sanborn Hour.
 During this time, Oboler wrote a number of idea plays and some were aired, in shortened form, on The Rudy Vallée Show and The Magic Key of RCA.